mzhao98/text-summarization/README.md

-# My Project in Text Summarization
+# Extractive vs. Abstractive Text Summarization Methods: An Analysis

 Text summarization solves the problem of condensing information into a more compact form, while maintaining the important information in the text.
 The methods of automatic text summarization fall into two primary categories: extractive and abstractive.
 A common approach of extractive summarization involves selecting the most representative sentences that best cover the information expressed by the original text based on a ranking of sentences by relevance.
 A popular method of abstractive text summarization is using an encoder-decoder structure, which generates a latent factor representation of the data, and decodes it to generate a summary.
 The goal of the project was to analyze and compare the effectiveness of both methods when applied specifically to scientific texts.